30 Eclipse Reports from the late Antiquity

 reported year, conventional identification, alternative retrocalculation, deviation of dates

-Remark: If there were no logical interrelation between the historical eclipses and the retocalculated ones,one should expect be just a few matches and no cumulation for one particular span of deviation.
+Remark: If there were no logical interrelation between the historical eclipses and the retocalculated ones, one should expect just a few matches and no cumulation for particular spans of deviation.

 Source of historical report